-Writers and speakers at several 3 Penny Publishing workshops generously shared their tips, knowledge and experiences.
-The following videos have highlights from a few of these talks.
-In addition, you can find more videos for writers on our youtube channel.
+In the following videos, speakers at several 3 Penny Publishing workshops share their experiences as well as self-publishing, writing and marketing tips.
+In addition, you can find more videos for writers on our Youtube channel.

 Videos 1 & 2: Rebecca Kennel

 Rebecca Kennel is a non-fiction author who wrote and self-published Victoria Bench-by-Bench.
-She chose to self-publish because it gave her greater control over the entire process and, for her, it was easier than to search out a publisher.
-Also, she made use of her wide range of skills to ensure her print book was meticulously edited, formatted, and designed.
-Her professional approach paid off when it came time to ask bookstores managers to carry her book.
+She chose to self-publish because it gave her greater control over the entire process and, for her, it was easier than searching out a publisher.
+She made use of her wide range of skills to ensure her print book was meticulously edited, formatted, and designed.
+Her professional approach paid off when it came time to ask bookstores’ managers to carry her book.
 They were surprised to see a self-published book with such a high standard of quality and professional design.
 Subsequently, a large number of bookstores in Victoria carried her book.
 In addition, she made significant sales to local library branches.
-Because she knew the marketing side of publishing is as important as the creative side, she also produced top quality promotional materials (sales sheets and bookmarks).
+Because she knew the marketing side of publishing is as important as the creative side, she also produced top quality print book; a local niche topic; and quality promotional materials (sales sheets and bookmarks).

 She achieved high sales largely due to three key ingredients: she had a quality print book; a local niche topic, and an energetic and organized marketing campaign.
 Her friendly approach to social media also helped her sales.
 In-person sales also played a role in her sales strategy.
 She recommends to always carry copies of your book with you and don’t be afraid to pitch your book (but do this in an easy-going manner without any hint of pushy sales talk).
 Unlike many self-published writers, she was not held back by a discomfort with self-promotion and managed to do this in a confident, graceful, and friendly way.
 She had marketing and sales challenges, but she wasn’t conquered by them.
 Check out the two following videos to hear her speak on some of these topics.